BrunoBoehm/angular-multi-slot-transclusion-readme-v-000/README.md

 ## Overview

-One other awesome thing that transclusion offers is the concept of multi-slow transclusion.
-This allows us to pick at different elements in our transclusded content and put them wherever we like.
+One other awesome thing that transclusion offers is the concept of multi-slot transclusion.
+This allows us to pick different elements in our transclusded content and put them wherever we like.

 ## Objectives